py-pdf/pypdf/docs/user/viewer-preferences.md

 ```

 The names beginning with a slash character are part of the PDF file format.
 They are
-included here to aid searching the pypdf documentation
+included here to ease searching the pypdf documentation
 for these names from the PDF specification.